Anuj-S62/new-blog/posts/GSoC-Week-7-Summary.md

 ## Conclusion
 This week marked a significant milestone in enhancing the AGL Voice Assistant with robust speech recognition capabilities using Whisper and Vosk.
- Stay tuned for more updates as we continue to push the boundaries of voice interaction technology.

 -